charleskoffler/clprolf/README.md

 TO COMPILE

+The simol compiler is the more direct way to use simol.
+But there are solutions to use simol in java.
+First, we have the simol framework for java developpers.
-The translation of simol into java is very easy to do, in java, and we write the simol code as a comment(except in case we want to the source to be shorter).
+And the translation by hand of simol into java is very easy to do, in java, and we write the simol code as a comment(except in case we want to the source to be shorter).
-You can compile by hand, in this way, or use the simol compiler.
+You can compile by hand, in this way, or use

 "simu_comp_worker" => replace with "class"
 "simu_real_world_obj" => replace with "class"